jmarellano93/msd_2025_j.arellano/Module07_Assignment/Sensor_Overview_Exercise/Sensor_Overview_Exercise.md

 | Orientation Sensor                               | `Sensor.TYPE_ORIENTATION` (deprecated)      | Computes azimuth, pitch, and roll.
 Deprecated—use fused sensor alternatives.             |

-4. "Which sensor could be used to measure Parkinson’s disease?"
+4. Which sensor could be used to measure Parkinson’s disease?

 - Primary Sensors: